Lisa Jackson-Schebetta - Assistant Professor

 MFA, Virginia Commonwealth University

 Lisa Jackson-Schebetta holds a PhD in Theatre History, Criticism and Theory from the University of Washington.
-Her research centers on histories and theories of performance and theatre in the Americas and Spain; critical embodiment; directing and practice/research.
+Her research centers on histories and theories of performance and theatre in the Americas, Latin America and Spain; critical embodiment; and directing.

-Dr. Jackson-Schebetta’s publications include articles in Theatre History Studies, Modern Drama, Journal of American Drama and Theatre, New England Theatre Journal, Journal of Critical Animal Studies and Extensions Journal of Technology and Embodiment and book reviews in Revista Iberoamericana, Theatre Topics and Theatre Research International.
-Dr. Jackson-Schebetta’s book manuscript, “Spectres of History: The Spanish Civil War on U.S. Stages,” examines intersections between interwar Spanish and English language theatre in the United States and transnational configurations of race, activism and belonging.
-Additional research projects address collective creation and urban space in contemporary Bogotá and early modern criollo and mestizo performances of Andalucian, African and indigenous histories.
+Dr. Jackson-Schebetta’s work has been published in Theatre History Studies, Modern Drama, Journal of American Drama and Theatre, New England Theatre Journal, Journal of Critical Animal Studies and the Revista Iberoamericana, among others.
+Dr. Jackson-Schebetta’s book manuscript, “Traveler, there is no road: Theater, The Spanish Civil War and the Decolonial Imagination in the Americans,” examines intersections between interwar Spanish and English language theatre in the United States and transnational configurations of race, activism and belonging.
+In 2014-15, Jackson-Schebetta was awarded an American Association of University Women Post-Doctoral Research Fellowship in support of the ms. Additional research projects address collective creation, affect and urban space in contemporary Bogotá and early modern criollo and mestizo performances of Andalucian, African and indigenous histories.

-Dr. Jackson-Schebetta is a director, dramaturge and acting, movement and voice teacher.
+Dr. Jackson-Schebetta is also director, dramaturge and acting, movement and voice teacher.
 She holds an MFA in Theatre Pedagogy with emphases in pedagogies of devised theatre and voice and movement training for the actor-creator from Virginia Commonwealth University.
 While at VCU, Dr. Jackson-Schebetta taught courses in devising theatre, introductory and advanced voice and speech and acting in the BFA and MFA programs.
-Her own training is grounded in Roy Hart, Grotowski, Yakim and others.
 Dr. Jackson-Schebetta’s work as a devisor and director has been produced at multiple venues, including the American Globe Theatre, HERE Arts Center, chashama, and The Women's Project and Productions.
 She is a member of the Lincoln Center Director’s Lab and a former member of the Voice and Speech Teachers of America and The Women’s Project Director’s Forum.
 Her work as a dramaturge has included collaborations with the Seattle Shakespeare Company, Bellevue College, University of Washington, and Wild Iris Media.